AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 that are not constrained, we can simply assign another object to it |mdash| as we do with the :ada:`R := Zero_Extended` statement.
 When an object is constrained, however, the discriminants must match.
-If we assign an object to :ada:`R`, the discriminants of that object must match the discriminants of :ada:`R`.
+If we assign an object to :ada:`R`, the discriminant of that object must match the discriminant of :ada:`R`.
 This is the kind of verification that we do in the :ada:`else` part of that procedure: we check the state of the :ada:`Extended` discriminant before assigning an object to the :ada:`R` parameter.

 The :ada:`Using_Constrained_Attribute` procedure below declares two objects of :ada:`Simple_Record` type: :ada:`R1` and :ada:`R2`.
-Because the :ada:`Simple_Record` type has default values for its discriminants, we can declare objects of this type without specifying a value for the discriminants.
+Because the :ada:`Simple_Record` type has default values for its discriminant, we can declare objects of this type without specifying a value for the discriminant.
 This is exactly what we do in the declaration of :ada:`R1`.
 Here, we don't specify any constraints, so that it takes the default value (:ada:`Extended => False`).
 In the declaration of :ada:`R2`, however, we